puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/cluster-resources/component-status-v1.md

   - **conditions.status** (string), required

     Status of the condition for a component.
-Valid values for "Healthy": "True", "False", or "Unknown".
+Valid values for "Functional": "True", "False", or "Unknown".

   - **conditions.type** (string), required

     Type of condition for a component.
-Valid value: "Healthy"
+Valid value: "Functioning"

   - **conditions.error** (string)